 Reverse Cycle Heating and Cooling Melbourne

-Reverse cycle heating and cooling is more common in Australia than you’d think, and for good reason.
+Reverse cycle heating and cooling is more common in Melbourne than you’d think, and for good reason.
 This country is blessed with one of the most comfortable climates in the world, offering warm springs, pleasant autumns and beautifully beach-ready summers, whilst still having the cold winters to bundle up and appreciate the rain.
 However, this also means that we can’t be sure that we’re going to have the same temperatures year around, and that we’ll need both heating and cooling to stay comfortable year-round.
 That’s where reverse cycle air conditioners come in.

 Given the additional processes required to provide heating, the answer is, unfortunately, no, with most units simply being standard cooling systems.
 This means that they are fantastic in warmer weather conditions, but won’t really offer all that much in terms of heating help.
 This is why reverse cycle air conditioning systems are well worth the additional investment.

 Are there different forms of reverse cycle heating and cooling systems?

 As with any form of air conditioning unit, there will always be different styles and types suited to different situations.
 For example, there are reverse cycle ducted heating and cooling units which can provide treated air to multiple rooms or spaces at once.
 There are also larger more industrial units made for commercial purposes.

 What's the difference between split systems and reverse cycle air conditioners?